-The study of German not only provides the broadening of linguistic and cultural awareness that will accompany the learning of any foreign language, but also exposes students to the cultural contributions of the German-speaking countries to Western and world civilization.
-German ranks first in Western Europe in the number of native speakers, primarily in Germany, Austria and Switzerland and among the top 10 languages spoken worldwide.
-Our majors have entered fields as diverse as teaching, law, business and medicine and have used their mastery of the language to work in those countries, while students from other disciplines have taken courses in German for personal enrichment, for graduate school qualification, or so that they can conduct research or study in a German-speaking country.
+The study of German provides the broadening of linguistic and cultural awareness that accompanies the learning of any foreign language.
+In addition, knowledge of the German language and culture offers advantages in a wide range of fields.
+Germany plays a central role in the European Union, and a quarter of the population of the EU speaks German as a native language.
+Germany is the world’s fourth largest exporter, one of the top three nations in research and development of high-tech and green products, and a leader in industrial, architectural, and automotive design.
+German is one of the top three languages used on the internet, and Germany is a leader in global book and film production.
+Our majors have entered fields as diverse as teaching, law, business and medicine and have used their mastery of the language to work in German-speaking countries.
+Students from other disciplines have taken courses in German for personal enrichment, for graduate school qualification, or for preparation in research or study in a German-speaking country.

-Majors in the Department of German have studied abroad in the following programs in recent years: Heidelberg College program in Heidelberg, Germany; IES Berlin; Middlebury College program, Johannes-Gutenberg Universität, Mainz; German Millersville University program, Philipps Universität, Marburg, Germany.
-See International and Off-Campus Study section of the “Catalog” for further information.
+Majors in the Department of German have studied abroad in the following programs in recent years: Pennsylvania Colleges in Cologne; Heidelberg College program in Heidelberg, Germany; IES Berlin, Freiburg, and Vienna.
+See International and Off-Campus Study section of the Catalog for further information.